 If possible, choose public transport.
 In this way, we will share the distance travelled and the carbon footprint between all passengers.
 If, for some reason, we cannot or do not want to travel by public transport, we can cycle or walk.
 This not only takes care of the planet, but also our health and fitness, and saves some money at the same time!
 And it can also be quicker. ;-)

 5. Use the things we have for as long as possible

 Instead of constantly buying new clothes, let's wear the ones we already have, and when they wear out, try to reuse them and give them a second life.
 Currently, we can buy second hand items not only in high street stores, but also on many websites and with mobile apps.
 One such application is Vinted, where we can both sell our unworn clothes and buy something for ourselves.
 Recently, such sites have been gaining more and more popularity.
 The same is true for furniture and even electronic equipment.
-Instead of buying newer and "more fashionable" ones, let's try to maintain and restore what we have.
+Instead of buying newer and "more fashionable" ones, let's try to maintain, repair and restore what we have.
 I promise you, it will give you great satisfaction!

 6. Reduce the consumption of water and heat

 Let's take shorter showers, turn off the water while brushing our teeth, turn off lights when we leave rooms, and reduce the central heating temperature by at least 1 °C or increase the air conditioning by the same amount.
 While these are not large sacrifices, our planet will surely be relieved.